InfinyTech3D/SofaUnity/README.md

 ## Description
 This repository is a **Unity3D package allowing to load and visualize a SOFA simulation scene inside Unity3D**.
-Every SOFA `VisualModel` components from the loaded simulation will be rendered inside the Unity 3D scene, allowing therefor to use all Unity material and other assets on top of it.
+Every SOFA `VisualModel` components from the loaded simulation will be rendered inside Unity3D engine, allowing therefor to use all it's Material and other assets on top of it.
-SOFA simulation will be performed as soon as Unity is playing.

-**<u>Important Note:</u>  This version allows only to change the Gravity and the TimeStep of the SOFA simulation and only the `VisualModel` are mapped into Unity3D.
+**<u>Important Note:</u> This version allows only to change the Gravity and the TimeStep of the SOFA simulation and only the `VisualModel` are mapped into Unity3D.**

-A full integration of SOFA components with a two-way communication can be requested here: https://infinytech3d.com/sapapi-unity3d/**
+**A full integration of SOFA components with a two-way communication can be requested here: https://infinytech3d.com/sapapi-unity3d/**

 ### Compatibility:
 - Unity version > 2020.3.x